anubhavbaghel23/fizz-buzz-puzzle/README.md

 And if it is divisible by both then it gets replacd by "fizzbuzz".

-#This project with use HTML, CSS and JS#
+#This project with use HTML and JS#